 The highest-scoring IJs from each submitting urban area (at least one from each urban area) are reviewed by a panel made up of DHS/FEMA HQ Program Analysts and Regional Program Analysts or Grants Management Specialists.
-Federal staff will verify that the nonprofit is located within a FY 2017 UASI designated urban area.
+Federal staff will verify that the nonprofit is located

+Page 17 of 55 FY 2018 NSGP NOFO within a FY 2018 UASI designated urban area.
 Two Federal reviewers will score each IJ using the NSGP Investment Justification Scoring Worksheet.